Are you ready to make a difference this summer?

 How long is the Cabin Director commitment?

-Being a Cabin Director requires a seven-week commitment, from mid-June to the first week of August.
+Being a Cabin Director requires a seven-week commitment, from mid-June to the end of July.
 We have one week of staff training followed by six one-week sessions of Summer Camp.

 What is involved with Staff Training?